-Who can get board certification by the American Board of Aesthetic Medicine – ABAM ?
+Who can be certified by the American Board of Aesthetic Medicine – ABAM ?

-Only physicians (MD, DO, MBBS), and dental surgeons (DDS, DMD) can be receive board certificates from ABAM.
+Only physicians (MD, DO, MBBS), and dental surgeons (DDS, DMD) can be receive certification from ABAM.
 To be certified by the American Board of Aesthetic Medicine, physicians will have to complete Step 1, Step 2, and Step 3 aesthetic medicine training regardless of prior experiences.
 Candidates must then collect one case each of dermal filler, botulinum toxin, laser/light therapy prior to being allow to sit for the board examination.
-A score of 70% is required to for passing.
+A score of 70% is required for passing.

-What does board certification by the American Board of Aesthetic Medicine – ABAM means?
+What does being Certified by the American Board of Aesthetic Medicine – ABAM means ?

-Board Certification is a milestone for physician in the field of aesthetic medicine.
-Patients are assured that physicians in possession of Board Certification (Diplomates) from The American Board of Aesthetic Medicine have met the rigorous standard set by ABAM.
-Board Certificates are issued by ABAM to physicians with passing score on the written board examination.
+Certification by ABAM is a milestone for physician in the field of aesthetic medicine.
+Patients are assured that physicians that are Diplomates of The American Board of Aesthetic Medicine have met the rigorous standard set by ABAM.
+Certificates are issued by ABAM to physicians with passing score on the written board examination.
 Candidates must have completed all three aesthetic medicine training courses (Step 1-3) from ABAM regardless of previous experience.

 Do I have to take courses in a particular order ?

 Courses from ABAM do not have to be taken in order.
 Practitioners who have documented prior experience in the field of aesthetic medicine may register for the advanced Step 2 certification.
-However, to be qualified for board certification by ABAM, all Steps (Step 1 – 3) must be completed regardless of experience.
+However, to qualify for the board examination , all Steps (Step 1 – 3) must be completed regardless of experience.

 Is one-on-one individualized training available ?

-Yes, for those who wants to have more time with our physician instructors or to learn a particular technique.
-ABAM offer individualized training that can be tailor to your schedule.
-Please E-mail or call us for scheduling.
+Yes, for those who want to have more time with our physician instructors or to learn a particular technique.
+ABAM offers individualized training that can be tailor to your schedule.
+Please Email or call us for scheduling.

 FAQ FOR PATIENTS